St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: St ackel lift for cylindrical separable magnetic systems

 \textit{Case 1.} The matrix $S_1$ corresponds to the case with two cyclic variables $(\phi, z)$, that is, two linear integrals of motion.
 Accordingly, two of the original St\"ackel functions are linear in the momenta, namely $f_1 = p_r^2 + U_r(r)$, $f_2 = p_{\phi}$, $f_3 = p_z$, along with $f_4 = p_u$.
 Using this ansatz in \eqref{eq:LSH}, we obtain the separable system

-To ensure that the integrals associated with cyclic coordinates remain linear in momenta, we impose the conditions $S_{42} = S_{42}(\phi)$ and $S_{43} = S_{43}(z)$, independent of the momenta.
+To ensure that the integrals associated with cyclic coordinates remain linear in momenta, we impose the conditions $S_{24} = S_{24}(\phi)$ and $S_{34} = S_{34}(z)$, independent of the momenta.
 These functions can then be eliminated by means of the canonical transformation

 which is the \textit{Riemannian lifted gauge transformation}.
-Therefore, we set both $S_{42}$ and $S_{43}$ to zero.
+Therefore, we set both $S_{24}$ and $S_{34}$ to zero.

-The linear momentum terms in $H_1$ correspond to the magnetic field and cannot be removed by any choice of lift functions $S_{4i}$, as they are coupled to $p_u$.
+The linear momentum terms in $H_1$ correspond to the magnetic field and cannot be removed by any choice of the lift functions $S_{j4}$, as they are coupled to $p_u$.
 Consequently, the St\"ackel lift does not produce an Eisenhart-lifted system.

-To preserve the quadratic structure of $H_1$, we set $S_{41}=\sigma_1(r)+\sigma_2(r) p_r$.
+To preserve the quadratic structure of $H_1$, we set $S_{14}=\sigma_1(r)+\sigma_2(r) p_r$.
 Then, $H_1$ can be interpreted as a magnetic Hamiltonian in which certain quadratic diagonal terms in the metric are absent.
-Nevertheless, by choosing a modified Stäckel basis, one can render the Hamiltonian complete, namely
+To render the Hamiltonian complete, we adopt a modified Stäckel basis: